usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-content inaccessible, though the Department emphasizes in response to these commenters that subpart H does not alter the responsibilities title III entities have with regard to the goods, services, privileges, or activities offered by public accommodations on the web.
-140 Commenters universally expressed their concern that the content at issue is often inaccessible, accentuating this problem.
+content inaccessible, though the Department emphasizes in response to these commenters that subpart H does not alter the responsibilities title III entities have with regard to the goods, services, privileges, or activities offered by public accommodations on the web. {% fn 140 %} Commenters universally expressed their concern that the content at issue is often inaccessible, accentuating this problem.

 Some commenters supported the exception, generally including individuals, public